KDE/digikam-doc/setup_application/video_settings.rst

 The **Force fps** value will force to render an amount of frames per seconds on screen.
 A null value disable this setting.

 The **Buffer frames** value will set the number of frames to cache in memory before rendering.
-Using -1 will lets the program to automatize frames storage in memory.
+Using -1 will let the program to automatize frames storage in memory.

 The **Timeout** value will specify the delay in seconds to considerate a broken stream.
 The **Abort** option will stop to play the stream in video player in this case.

-The **OpenGL type** option option are available under Windows to optimize supports of accelerated OpenGL rendering with video card.
+The **OpenGL type** options are available under Windows to optimize support of accelerated OpenGL rendering with video card.

-The **EGL** option is available under Linux to turn on support of OPenGL with X11 windows manager, only if X11 XCB extension is present.
+The **EGL** option is available under Linux to turn on support of OpenGL with X11 windows manager, only if X11 XCB extension is present.

 .. figure:: images/setup_video_misc.webp
     :alt: